Lavita91/German-credit-card-analysis/README.md

 11. Housing (text: rent, own, for free)
 12. Job (text: unskilled - non-resident, unskilled - resident, skilled employee, self employed)
 13. Response (categorical: good debt, bad debt)

+**You can download my entire project with the codes and the graphs from the German credit card analysis.html file.**
+It may not be visible to you due to size issues but its available to download You can write to me on lavita.singhania@gmail.com if you have any doubts regarding the project!
+Thanks!